dellow/Web-Framework/README.md

 ## Changelog
 __2.0.0__:
 * Merged the Project Wrapper and Project Libraries into one 'Web Framework' repository.
 We are now starting from version 2.0.0!
+* Improve output from Notifier.
+Now alerted to errors and end of tasks.
+* Now easier to add additional Jasmine test files.